 In a SIEM, all the alerts can be defined in a custom security policy and classified with low or high priority.
 When the system identifies a security matter that could affect the organization, it immediately addresses the issue and assigns it with a priority.
 According to the raised alerts and reporting provided, security heads have sufficient insights to take appropriate countermeasures.

 For example, if a user tries to log into its company intranet but fails 5 times to fill his password in a 5-minute span, it is classified as a low-level alert as he might just have forgotten his password.
 However, if 100 login attempts are recorded in a 5-minute span, it’s probably a brute-force attack trying to hack the user’s credentials.
 Hence, this is flagged as a high severity incident and raises an alert.

 To provide accurate results, a SIEM must be connected to the digital environment it evolves in, including the mobile surface where millions of events happen on a daily basis.
 Indeed, keeping track of mobile security has become key to securing any digital framework and IT leaders’ current challenge is to find enterprise mobility event collection tools that they can directly plug to their SIEM.

 By running at the heart of mobile devices, Pradeo mobile security solutions provides IT teams with the opportunity to extract security events from the mobile environment.
-Whether their need is to monitor the security levels of a mobile fleet (Mobile Threat Defense on-device agent) or to analyze the mobile threat landscape surrounding an application (Runtime Application Self-Protection SDK), Pradeo’s solutions offer the possibility to enrich SIEMs with precise mobile security events, besides ensuring its protective purpose.
+Whether their need is to monitor the security levels of a mobile fleet (Mobile Threat Defense on-device agent) or to analyze the mobile threat landscape surrounding an application (In-App Protection SDK), Pradeo’s solutions offer the possibility to enrich SIEMs with precise mobile security events, besides ensuring its protective purpose.

 You might also be interested in: